top of page

 Laboratory Component

-Labs are on every 2 weeks and due to the labs being online in 2019, most of the lab assignments were to be completed individually.
+There are four group labs which each had an experiment to complete with your group, which was followed by a lab report that was graded.
+Some lab reports were to be completed with your group and some individually.
 Though the content itself was not difficult, the labs themselves required a fair bit of Excel knowledge and use of formulae.
 Compared to other courses in first year Biomed, these labs are relatively easy.
 The instructors are also very willing to help you if you required.

-Three of the labs also included a lab report component, which you submit online via turnitin.com.
-These lab reports were very time consuming and only contributed to <2% of your final grade, so the effort to worth ratio was quite low.
 Make sure you listen carefully to your instructors during these lab sessions as they will provide you with valuable tips on how to go about writing these reports.
+They are also quite specific with calculations and significant figures, so make sure to get used to the concepts they teach in the first lab.
 Note: your instructors are the ones who mark the lab reports!

 Tests and Exams

-Test 1 consisted of the mechanics, thermal and parts of the electricity topic; test 2 consisted of electricity, thermal, optics & waves and medical physics topics.
-The exam consisted of all lecture content.
-Both tests were 1 hour long and consisted of 20 MCQs while the 3 hour exam had an additional SAQ section.
+Test 1 consisted of the mechanics and optics & waves; test 2 consisted of electricity and thermal physics.
+The exam consisted of all lecture content including medical physics.
+Both tests were 1 hour long and consisted of 20 MCQs while the exam was 3 hours long.
 For preparation, I recommend going through past tests and exam papers, as questions were often repeated or very similar in nature.
 The best part of these assessments is that you were allowed to bring in a cheat sheet (1 x double sided A4 for each test, and thus 2 double sided A4 pieces of paper for the exam), which meant that you didn’t have to actually memorise any formulae/equations – you just had to understand them.
+Make sure that your test 2 cheat sheet has some space to add medical physics content for the exam!

 Lecture Content